 The development site is located in a heavily urbanised environment close to significant noise and artificial light sources such as roads.
+No works are to be undertaken along the coastal/littoral zone.
+There will be no artificial lighting during the operational phase over and above the existing development.
 This development cannot contribute to potential disturbance impacts to species or habitats for which Natura 2000 sites have been designated.
+There is no source of disturbance that could lead to significant effects to roosting terns on Dalkey Islands SPA.